 Testing by Other Providers

 If you take a COVID test from an off-campus provider (such as CVS or Evangelical Community Hospital) and receive a positive result, immediately call Bucknell Student Health at 570-577-1401.
 Protocols differ depending on the type of test that yielded the positive result.

-Beginning two weeks after their final dose, students who have been fully vaccinated and have been identified as close contacts of someone who has tested positive for COVID-19, but do not have symptoms of COVID-19 themselves, will not be required to quarantine.
+Students who have been fully vaccinated and have been identified as close contacts of someone who has tested positive for COVID-19, but do not have symptoms of COVID-19 themselves, will not be required to quarantine.
 The contact tracer will check your documentation with Student Health.